iambrainstorming/coding_blog/src/security/blockchain-signature-phishing-attack.md

 2. Still need to click through each one
 3. Look at the "Program" field for each

-### Best Practice:
-**Use Solscan or Explorer BEFORE signing:**
-1. Copy the transaction data
-2. Paste into Solscan's transaction decoder
-3. Review ALL instructions there
-4. Then decide whether to sign

 ## Red Flags to Watch For